intel-lab-lkp/linux/Documentation/wmi/devices/lenovo-wmi-gamezone.rst

 Extreme
 ~~~~~~~~~~~~~~~~~~~~
 Some newer Lenovo "Gaming Series" laptops have an "Extreme Mode" profile
 enabled in their BIOS.

-For some newer devices the "Extreme Mode" profile is incomplete in the BIOS
+For some newer devices the "Extreme Mode" profile
-and setting it will cause undefined behavior.
-A BIOS bug quirk table is
+is incomplete in the BIOS and setting it will cause undefined behavior.
+To
+prevent ever setting this on unsupported hardware, an explicit allow quirk
+table is provided with all validated devices.
+This ensures only fully
-provided to ensure these devices cannot set "Extreme Mode" from the driver.
+supported devices can set "Extreme Mode" from the driver.

 Custom Profile
 ~~~~~~~~~~~~~~